envoylabs/blog/index.md

 Needlecast Validators run with the moniker **needlecast** on networks in the Cosmos Ecosystem.

 We have years of experience running enterprise infrastructure at scale.
-This means we are up-to-date on current Web2 ops best-practice.

-In Web3, things move _fast_.
+In Web3, things move _much faster_.
 We constantly re-evaluate our setup and procedures, engaging with other validators on the best way to operate.

 We care not only about following best-practice, but also helping to define it as the validator community expands.